-I have received a copy of the documentation that you sent to setting out a complaint about............................
+I have received a copy of the documentation that you sent to setting out a complaint about...................

 This has been passed to the school as it has responsibility for these matters.
 The school and proprietary body take any complaint most seriously.
 Therefore I would like to meet with you, as soon as possible, so that I may understand the details of your concerns more clearly.
-You are welcome to be accompanied to the meeting by a friend, if you would find this helpful.
-Please telephone my secretary, in order to arrange an appointment./ I can offer you an appointment at on ,...........
+You are welcome to be accompanied to the meeting by a friend, if you would find this d) Acknowledgements of receipt of formal complaint and advising complainant that the matter has been referred